Binary number: Leibniz

-Leibniz interpreted the hexagrams of the I Ching as evidence of binary calculus.
+While corresponding with the Jesuit priest Joachim Bouvet in 1700, who had made himself an expert on the I Ching while a missionary in China, Leibniz explained his binary notation, and Bouvet demonstrated in his 1701 letters that the I Ching was an independent, parallel invention of binary notation.

-As a Sinophile, Leibniz was aware of the I Ching, noted with fascination how its hexagrams correspond to the binary numbers from 0 to 111111, and concluded that this mapping was evidence of major Chinese accomplishments in the sort of philosophical mathematics he admired.
+Leibniz & Bouvet concluded that this mapping was evidence of major Chinese accomplishments in the sort of philosophical mathematics he admired.
+Of this parallel invention, Leibniz wrote in his "Explanation Of Binary Arithmetic" that "this restitution of their meaning, after such a great interval of time, will seem all the more curious."

 The relation was a central idea to his universal concept of a language or characteristica universalis, a popular idea that would be followed closely by his successors such as Gottlob Frege and George Boole in forming modern symbolic logic.

 Leibniz was first introduced to the I Ching through his contact with the French Jesuit Joachim Bouvet, who visited China in 1685 as a missionary.
 Leibniz saw the I Ching hexagrams as an affirmation of the universality of his own religious beliefs as a Christian.
 Binary numerals were central to Leibniz's theology.
 He believed that binary numbers were symbolic of the Christian idea of creatio ex nihilo or creation out of nothing.

 Later developments

 In 1854, British mathematician George Boole published a landmark paper detailing an algebraic system of logic that would become known as Boolean algebra.
 His logical calculus was to become instrumental in the design of digital electronic circuitry.

 In 1937, Claude Shannon produced his master's thesis at MIT that implemented Boolean algebra and binary arithmetic using electronic relays and switches for the first time in history.
 Entitled A Symbolic Analysis of Relay and Switching Circuits, Shannon's thesis essentially founded practical digital circuit design.

 In November 1937, George Stibitz, then working at Bell Labs, completed a relay-based computer he dubbed the "Model K" (for "Kitchen", where he had assembled it), which calculated using binary addition.
 Bell Labs authorized a full research program in late 1938 with Stibitz at the helm.
 Their Complex Number Computer, completed 8 January 1940, was able to calculate complex numbers.
 In a demonstration to the American Mathematical Society conference at Dartmouth College on 11 September 1940, Stibitz was able to send the Complex Number Calculator remote commands over telephone lines by a teletype.
 It was the first computing machine ever used remotely over a phone line.
 Some participants of the conference who witnessed the demonstration were John von Neumann, John Mauchly and Norbert Wiener, who wrote about it in his memoirs.

-The Z1 computer, which was designed and built by Konrad Zuse between 1935 and 1938, used Boolean logic and binary floating point numbers.
+The Z1 computer, which was designed and built by Konrad Zuse between 1935 and 1938, used Boolean logic and binary floating-point numbers.